 None of us knows for sure, of course, but scholars do a good job of uncovering clues and offering helpful theories about how the writings of Scripture were composed and edited and placed together to form the Christian Canon.
 Here are some very broad brushstrokes:

-- Jesus walked and talked and lived and died as a Jew in Palestine around the year 30.
-Even while he was alive, stories began circulating.
+- Jesus walked and talked and lived and died as a Jew in Palestine around the year 30, and even while he was alive, stories about him began to circulate.
 After his death, Jesus’ people were passionate to continue to tell the stories and share their faith that Jesus was, in fact, the one whom God had sent: the Messiah, the Christ.
-Some of these faithful Jews told stories of his teachings, some told about his miracles; some people repeated his parables and some made sure the story of his martyrdom was well known far and near.
+Some of these faithful Jews told stories of his teachings, some told about his miracles; some people repeated his parables and some made sure the story of his martyrdom was well known near and far.

-- Around the year 35, Saul the Pharisee was persecuting these Jesus people when he was encountered by the Risen Christ on a road to Damascus.
+- It was around the year 35, that Saul the Pharisee (while persecuting these Jesus people) was encountered by the Risen Christ on a road to Damascus.
 Then Saul-turned-Paul began a significant and far-flung mission to non-Jews, the “Gentiles.”
 Paul traveled extensively and wrote letters that reflected the understanding of the meaning of the Christ event from his Pauline perspective.

-- Around the year 90, Matthew took Mark’s gospel with its basic outline and chronology and added other Jesus stories from the oral tradition.
+- Around the year 90, Matthew took Mark’s gospel with its basic outline and chronology and added other Jesus stories from the various oral traditions.
 There is a birth narrative and a Sermon on the Mount, for example (both rendered quite differently between Matthew and Luke, by the way).
 Probably Matthew and his community came from Antioch in Syria far to the north of Jerusalem.
-Probably Matthew and his tradition were closely aligned with Peter and likely in conflict with the tradition advocated by Paul.
-Possibly Matthew and his community continued many Jewish practices as they took Jesus to be their promised Messiah.
+Probably Matthew and his tradition were closely aligned with Peter and possibly at odds with the tradition advocated by Paul.
+It’s likely that Matthew and his community continued many Jewish practices as they accepted Jesus as their promised Messiah.

 Thus Matthew begins his story.
 From the opening words, Matthew places Jesus squarely in the middle of his Jewish tradition.
 Jesus is Messiah, Christ, the One Anointed by God to speak and act definitively in God’s name.
 He is son of David, the great king.
 He is son of Abraham, the father of all nations.
 From the opening to the close of Matthew’s story, Jesus is the faithful Jew living totally in God’s will.